-Saturday afternoon my DH got home from a week away at Scout Camp.
+Saturday afternoon my husband got home from a week away at Scout Camp.

 He had been prepping me all week that when he got home, I needed to go out and spend some time with my friend Susan, who was here visiting for the weekend.